-Please do not pick your child up early from school.
+Please do not pick your child up early from school if at all possible.
 Our teachers need the entire instructional day to ensure your child receives a quality education.
-If your child needs to be checked out early it will need to be pre-arranged through the office 30 minutes before the end of the school day due to end of the day transitions and traffic in the office.
-Thank- you!
+If your child needs to be checked out early it will need to be pre-arranged through the office by 2:00/12:00 Mondays, due to end of the day transitions and traffic in the office.
+Thank you!

 The Yakima School District recognizes and respects the uniqueness of each student, staff member and citizen within the community.
 Teaming together, the school community creates a learning environment that fosters fair treatment and access to educational resources and programs for all students.
 The American democratic system depends on equal access to the opportunities for and benefits of public education for all young people: our future leaders, voters, taxpayers, workers, parents and adult citizens (Click the Equity in Education title above for our full policy).